-But in the end, in the grand scheme of things, perhaps I should just pay the increase in tax and be done with it.
+But in the end, in the grand scheme of things, perhaps I should pay the tax increase and be done with it.

-I forecast this will be the highest total income I will have for some time, so perhaps this will be the last time I will pay at such an income bracket.
+I forecast this will be the highest total income I will have for some time, so perhaps this will be the last time I will pay in such an income bracket.

-I am not going to make a big deal out of it as I am fortunate I can pay a higher tax because it would mean I earned more, while there are others who struggled to get employed.
+I am not going to make a big deal out of it as I am fortunate I can pay a higher tax because it would mean I earned more while others struggled to get employed.

 Some of the older folks who did the math tell me the SRS system is broken (which I will explain later)

-Some of the more numbers focus people have worked this out.
+Some more numbers focus people have worked this out.

 In my Financial Independence Telegram Group, I have seen two discussions on this.

-One of our members Lincoln created a Google Spreadsheet to compare the trade-off between putting your money in SRS versus if you just pay the taxes and investing the rest.
+One of our members, Lincoln, created a Google Spreadsheet to compare the trade-off between putting your money in SRS versus if you are paying the taxes and investing the rest.

-The right model to compare is to compare the final value of what you will have if you put your money in SRS and if you do not, at different milestones.
+The suitable model is to compare the final value of what you will have if you put your money in SRS and, if you do not, at different milestones.